 If time allows, you can also discuss specific dischargeability issues, fraudulent transfers, titling of property and other more advanced topics.

-Finally, discuss the next step for the client to take after he or she leaves the Pro Se Assistance Clinic office.
+Finally, discuss the next step for the client to take after your meeting concludes.
 Hopefully, the client will be “stabilized”, and you will have convinced him or her to seek competent legal advice instead of trying to navigate the complex bankruptcy system on his or her own.
 Remember our goal: to increase the likelihood that the client has a successful outcome to their bankruptcy case.